vamsibrp/vamsibrp.github.io/_posts/2021-01-07-pytorch-learning tutorial.markdown

 Till now, We have used auto-grad functions which are pre-defined.

 Now, we are going to define our own auto-grad functions.
-We have forward and backward functions that operate on tensors.Let's look into the implementation of this custom auto-grad functions
+We have forward and backward functions that operate on tensors.Let's look into the implementation of this custom auto-grad functions.
+In this example we define our model as y=a+b*P3(c+dx) instead of y=a+bx+cx^2+dx^3, where P3(x)=1/2(5x^3−3x) is the Legendre polynomial of degree three.

+{% highlight ruby %}
 class LegendrePolynomial3(torch.autograd.Function):

     @staticmethod